Platform:

 yarn start

-The build script will automatically build for your system’s CPU architecture.
+The build script will detect your OS and build the right binary for it; it’ll also automatically build for your system’s CPU architecture.
 For example, building on an x86_64 CPU will produce binaries for x86_64, and building on arm64 will only produce binaries for arm64.
+After running you will find your built application in pulsar/binaries.